robwatkins/4od-dl/README.md

 v0.4 (beta) (22 December 2012):

-* Added --search-range / -s parameter to control the search range used to find a MP4 version when the prog ID points to a FLV.
+* Added --search-range / -s parameter to control the search range used to find a MP4 version when the prog ID points to a F4M.
 Default is 10.

 v0.3 (15 December 2012):